PureStorage-OpenConnect/purestorage-puppet/README.md

-Using the `volume`, `hostconfig` and `connection` types, one can quickly provision remote storage and attach it via iSCSI from a PureStorage array to a client.
+Using the `volume`, `hostconfig` and `connection` types, one can quickly provision remote storage and attach it via iSCSI from a Pure Storage array to a client.

-The provider utilizes the robust REST API (V1.6) available on the PureStorage array to remotely provision the necessary resources.
+The provider utilizes the robust REST API (V1.6) available on the Pure Storage array to remotely provision the necessary resources.

 ## Setup

-### Connecting to a PureStorage Array
+### Connecting to a Pure Storage Array

-A connection to a PureStorage array is via the storage array IP address or FQDN name of the storage array and through use of a Admin account.
+A connection to a Pure Storage array is via the storage array IP address or FQDN name of the storage array and through use of a Admin account.
 A connection string is needed to inform the providers how to connect.
 The providers can get the connection string from various locations